71.2 MB (6.2 MB compressed)

 7100 x 3504 pixels

 60.2 x 29.7 cm ⏐ 23.7 x 11.7 in (300dpi)

 TURTLE ROCK SCIENTIFIC / SCIENCE SOURCE / SCIENCE PHOTO LIBRARY TURTLE ROCK SCIENTIFIC / SCIENCE SOURCE / SCIENCE PHOTO LIBRARY

 Ammonia reacts with copper sulfate.
-When copper(II) sulfate (CuSO4) is dissolved in water, it forms a blue aquo complex (hexaaquacopper(II), (Cu(H2O)6)2+, left beaker).
-When ammonia (NH4OH) is added to the solution (centre beaker), at first pale blue copper hydroxide (Cu(OH)2) is formed.
-It then dissolves in excess ammonia to form a deep blue solution of tetraaminediaquacopper(II) complex ((Cu(NH3)4(H2O)2)2+, right beaker).
-Here 0.05M copper sulfate and 2M ammonia solutions were used.
+When copper(II) sulfate (CuSO4) is dissolved in water, it forms a blue aquo complex (hexaaquacopper(II), (Cu(H2O)6)2+).
+When ammonia (NH4OH) is poured into the solution, at first pale blue copper hydroxide (Cu(OH)2) is formed.
+It then dissolves in excess ammonia to form a deep blue solution of tetraaminediaquacopper(II) complex ((Cu(NH3)4(H2O)2)2+).
+Here 0.2M copper sulfate and 0.5M ammonia solutions were used.

 Model release not required.
 Property release not required.